ErrorTzy/writings/papers/PhDApps/NewDraft_1.md

 [^3]: For example, Schaffer seems to accept that ontology is shallow, and retarget metaphysics to the project of fundamentality.
 However, it is unclear why similar deflationary argument cannot be applied to fundamentality.
 For example, @hirschOntologyStipulation2021 argues that his argument also applies fundamentality.
 I also argued elsewhere that essence, a central concept in the fundamentality project, can also be deflated by the same kind of argument.
 [^4]: This basically amounts to saying $\square(S_{1} \leftrightarrow S_{2})$ being a priori necessary.
 [^5]: In model theoretic terms, it amounts to saying $L_{1}$ and $L_{2}$ are bi-interpretable structures
-[^6]: This reconstructed argument, strictly speaking, is not valid.
-Knowledge is fine-grained: If P entails Q, and I know P, it does not follow that I know Q. I believe it is due to this fact that Hirsch favor the awkward formulation "to express the fact without risk of error" and "guarantee the possession of facts".
-In order for my previous argument to be valid, what I mean by "know" should be "can know by simple inference from some premise".
-But I will leave my formulation to be simply "know", and leave the inference required in the bracket.
-I hope this will make the argument simpler and more comprehensible.
-[^7]: This form of argument also works for any third party who agree with $A_{1}$ and $A_{2}$.
+[^6]: This form of argument also works for any third party who agree with $A_{1}$ and $A_{2}$.
 In fact Hisch never formulates the argument in terms of $X$ and $Y$ at all.
-Instead, Hirsch said *he* can use the stipulation method to secure the fact expressed by both parties, and therefore the disagreement is trivial.
+Instead, Hirsch formulates his argument on a third party's perspective.
+He said *he* can use the stipulation method to secure the fact expressed by both parties, and therefore the disagreement has no ontological significance.
+However, I do not think there is a substantial difference between his third party's formulation and my reformulation in terms of $X$ and $Y$'s perspective.